abayneh-assefa/esic-isic-mapper/readme.txt

     Web UI	                               Streamlit-powered interface for live queries

 🚀 Test Results
-    Below is a result based on mappiong done to help matching of Ethiopin industrial classification used for business licensing with the closest ISIC Rev.5 class.
+    Below is a result based on mapping done to help matching of Ethiopian industrial classification used for business licensing with the closest ISIC Rev.5 class.

     N.th Match              Count of ESIC Code
         1	                    282